cicirello/generate-sitemap/README.md

 ### Example 1: Minimal Example

-In this example, we use all of the default inputs except for the `base-url-path` input.
+In this example workflow, we use all of the default inputs except for the `base-url-path` input.
 The result will be a `sitemap.xml` file in the root of the repository.
 After completion, it then simply echos the outputs.